IberaSoft/vanilla-reactjs-project/README.md

 rm -rf .git
 ```

-3- Install all of the node dependencies and bower packages required by the project.
+3- Install all of the node dependencies and packages required by the project.

 ```
 npm i